How to buy a breast pump in 2022

 You can work out your shield size by using our breastshield measuring tool.
 Your size is whatever fits the base of your nipple best - no areola.

-Most women find figuring out shield size confusing, so feel free to visit our Fitting Room to get a hand.
+Most people find figuring out shield size confusing, so feel free to visit our free Virtual Fitting Room to get a hand.

 How to get insurance to cover your breast pump

-Which breast pumps options are available to you through your insurance is really variable depending on your policy and level of coverage.
+Which breast pump options are available to you through your insurance is really variable depending on your policy and level of coverage.

 Did we miss anything?

-On the other hand, if you feel like this article could help other mamas also trying to figure out which breast pump is best for her, please feel free to share.
+On the other hand, if you feel like this article could help other pumpers also trying to figure out which breast pump is best for them, please feel free to share.

-Get in touch if we can help, mama 💗.
+Get in touch if we can help 💗.

 Ready to learn more?